oyindonesia/external-api-docs/source/includes/_fund_disbursement.md

 ### Retry Scheduled Disbursement
 This endpoint will allow you to create a new scheduled disbursement based on the detail of a previous failed/cancelled scheduled disbursement.

+> Below is an example of the code for retry failed/canceled scheduled disbursement

 ```shell
 curl -X \